FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Related Work

 \subsection{Sequence Generation-Based Approaches}

 Deep learning advancements have paved the way for the application of sequence generation models in herbal recommendation.
-For example, the TCM Translator treats herbal recommendation as a machine translation task, leveraging Transformer architectures to map symptom sequences to prescription sequences \cite{wang2019tcm}.
-Similarly, AttentiveHerb uses dual-attention mechanisms to distinguish the roles of primary and secondary symptoms in recommendations \cite{liu2019, wenbo2025lamgcn}.
-Despite these developments, many methods still neglect the chemical properties of herbs, limiting their precision and interpretability \cite{yang2024}.
+For example, the TCM Translator treats herbal recommendation as a machine translation task, using Transformer architectures to map symptoms to prescription sequences \cite{wang2019tcm}.
+Similarly, AttentiveHerb \cite{liu2019} uses dual-attention mechanisms to distinguish the roles of primary and secondary symptoms in recommendations \cite{wenbo2025lamgcn}.
+Despite these developments, many models still neglect the chemical properties of herbs, limiting their precision and interpretability \cite{yang2024}.